marius-test/marius-test.github.io/README.md

 - My videogame concepts and ideas
 - And last but not least, a portfolio of my work in QA, automation, and programming

-The website is currently **under construction**, but stay tuned — more content is coming soon!
+The website is currently **under construction**, but stay tuned, more content is coming soon!

 🌐 Visit the live site: [marius-test.github.io](https://marius-test.github.io)